Light-Wizzard/QtAppVeyor/README.md

-This App is basically just to show you how to deploy Qt C++ QtCreator Projects, on Linux, Mac, Windows, and maybe WebAssembly and iOS, as well as Android, and how to use the Qt Installer Framework to make Installable applications, that are also updateable.
+This App is basically just to show you how to deploy Qt C++ QtCreator Projects, on Linux, Mac, Windows, and maybe WebAssembly and iOS, as well as Android, and how to use the Qt Installer Framework to make Installable applications, that are also update-able.

-This project is not just geared for Qt Software developers, it should be able to handle many different Envirnoments, but currently Qt is the only Envirnoment I have been working on, but I did add a button for different Envirnoments, this way this tool will be usefull to every Software developer.
+This project is not just geared for Qt Software developers, it should be able to handle many different Environments, but currently Qt is the only Environment I have been working on, but I did add a button for different Environments, this way this tool will be useful to every Software developer.

 My biggest issue is lack of Windows Scripting experience, I have not used Windows in Decades, and only recently bought Windows 10 Pro,